huridocs/uwazi-documentation/admin-docs/designing-your-website.md

 - Go to Settings, and click on Collection, add the URL of the _target_ Uwazi instance under **Public Form Destination**. (e.g. https://example.uwazi.io)

-## How to Configure the Available Languages for Your Collection
+## How to configure the available languages for your collection

 You can increase the accessibility of your Uwazi collection by translating it into one or more languages.